The Must Do Summer Activity in the Okanagan

-My brother and his friend own an awesome 10 person floatie they purchased from Costco – it is so awesome!
+My brother and his friends own some of those awesome 10 person floaties that you can purchase from Costco – it is so awesome!
 Cup holders and everything.
 I can’t find the exact floatie but this one below is very similar to the one they have.

-What are the difference between the two channels?
+What is the difference between the two channels?

 Penticton Channel: The Penticton channel is a man-made channel between Okanagan Lake and Skaha Lake.
 Because of its popularity, it isn’t super clean but a super easy ride with a clear-cut path.
 It’s located 215 Riverside Drive on the north end of Penticton.

 Enderby Channel: The Enderby Channel is more intense than Penticton, and is actually called the Shuswap River.
 The Shuswap River is a river, not a channel so it can be unpredictable with logs and rocks sticking out of the water.
 It’s also a lot cleaner than Penticton.
 There are many different enter and exit points, but the most common float is from Belvidere Park to Tuey Park.

 Let me give you some tips on what to bring for floating:

 –Floatie: Don’t own a floatie?
 You can head to Costco, Canadian Tire, the Dollar Store, or even a gas station and buy ones for cheap.
-It’s incredibly fun to tie each others floaties together OR pile on to a big person floatie like we did!
+It’s incredibly fun to tie each others floaties together OR pile on to a big person floatie like we do!
 Make sure you check your floatie for holes before you hop onto the river.
 I’ve definitely been on the river when my floatie has started to deflate – not a good time!
-If floating the Penticton channel, you can actually rent a floatie at the launch site for cheap.
+If floating the Penticton channel, you can actually rent a floatie at the launch site.